wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/lab-prepare.md

 you’ll develop.

-25. At the bottom left, in the status bar, notice the table statistics—the table has 33 columns, and 296 rows.
+25. At the bottom left, in the status bar, notice the table statistics - the table has 33 columns, and 296 rows.

     ![](../media/lab-020.png)